Information Security and Cybersecurity Policy

 - Incidents: Any occurrence that actually or potentially compromises the confidentiality, integrity or availability of an information system or information that the system processes, stores or transmits or that constitutes violation or imminent threat of a breach of security policies, security procedures or acceptable usage policies.

 - Service Provider: individual or legal entity, duly hired by Cielo to provide: (i) technology services; (ii) storage or any form of data and information treatment services; or (iii) who may have access, because of the scope of their contract, to confidential data, as classified in this Policy.

-- Cyber Risks: risks arising from cyberattacks, originating from malware, social engineering techniques, invasions, network attacks (DDoS and Botnets), external fraud, among others, that may expose Cielo’s data, networks and systems, causing financial damage and/or significant reputation damage, which may impair the continuity of Cielo’s activities.
+- Cyber Risks: risks arising from cyber attacks, originating from malware, social engineering techniques, invasions, network attacks (DDoS and Botnets) and external fraud, among others, that may expose Cielo’s data, networks and systems, causing financial damage and/or significant reputation damages, which may impair the continuity of Cielo’s activities.